-Yes the new Live Writer BETA 2 is available for download !
+Windows Live Writer BETA 2 is here !

 Download : get.live.com/betas/writer_betas